mayan-edms/Mayan-EDMS/docs/topics/indexes.rst

 Indexes
 =======

-Indexes are an automatic method to hierarchically organize documents in relation to their metadata and to each other.
+Indexes are an automatic method to hierarchically organize documents in relation to their properties.

 Index templates
 ===============